coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

      The numeral notation registered for :token:`type` does not support the given numeral.
-This error is given when the interpretation function returns :g:`None`, or if the interpretation is registered for only non-negative integers, and the given numeral is negative.
+This error is given when the interpretation function returns :g:`None`, or if the interpretation is registered only for integers or non-negative integers, and the given numeral has a fractional or exponent part or is negative.

    .. exn:: @ident should go from Decimal.int to @type or (option @type).
-Instead of Decimal.int, the types Decimal.uint or Z or Int63.int could be used (you may need to require BinNums or Decimal or Int63 first).
+Instead of Decimal.int, the types Decimal.uint or Z or Int63.int or Decimal.decimal could be used (you may need to require BinNums or Decimal or Int63 first).

      The parsing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.

    .. exn:: @ident should go from @type to Decimal.int or (option Decimal.int).
-Instead of Decimal.int, the types Decimal.uint or Z or Int63.int could be used (you may need to require BinNums or Decimal or Int63 first).
+Instead of Decimal.int, the types Decimal.uint or Z or Int63.int or Decimal.decimal could be used (you may need to require BinNums or Decimal or Int63 first).

      The printing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.